ABOUT SUSAN BERFIELD

 Photo Credit: Bryan Thomas

-Susan Berfield is an award-winning investigative reporter for Bloomberg Businessweek and Bloomberg News where she’s exposed how Walmart spies on its workers and McDonald's made enemies of its Black franchisees.
+Susan Berfield is an award-winning investigative reporter and editor for Bloomberg Businessweek and Bloomberg News where she’s exposed how Walmart spies on its workers and McDonald's made enemies of its Black franchisees.
 She uncovered a con man who talked a small Missouri town out of millions and revealed how Beverly Hills billionaires bought up an enormous water supply in the Central Valley.

 She’s been interviewed on PBS NewsHour, NPR's All Things Considered, Marketplace, On Point, and the Brian Lehrer Show.
 She appears in the documentaries The Rise of Wall Street and White Hot: The Rise and Fall of Abercrombie & Fitch.
 Her story about the biggest food fraud in US history was the basis for an episode of the Netflix documentary series, Rotten.